lammps/lammps/doc/src/Run_options.rst

 LAMMPS, in one of several ways.
 The original MPI communicator ranks all P processors from 0 to P-1.
 The mapping of these ranks to physical processors is done by MPI before LAMMPS begins.
 It may be useful in some cases to alter the rank order.
-E.g. to insure that cores within each node are ranked in a desired order.
-Or when using the :doc:`run_style verlet/split <run_style>` command with 2 partitions to insure that a specific Kspace processor (in the second partition) is matched up with a specific set of processors in the first partition.
+E.g. to ensure that cores within each node are ranked in a desired order.
+Or when using the :doc:`run_style verlet/split <run_style>` command with 2 partitions to ensure that a specific Kspace processor (in the second partition) is matched up with a specific set of processors in the first partition.
 See the :doc:`General tips <Speed_tips>` page for more details.